 History Buff

 Get in a history lesson with your driving art tour.
 For this drive, we’re hitting up the Vista and Five Points.
-Recently listed as Columbia SC's most iconic landmark by COLAToday, drive by Adluh.
+Previously listed as Columbia SC's most iconic landmark by COLAToday, drive by Adluh.
 This milling company has been a staple in town since 1900 and it towers over the Vista, defining the Columbia SC skyline.

 Next head to the Generations mural on Park Street.
 This piece consists of four murals that tell the story of Columbia SC’s growth.
 From there, take your drive down to Home Team BBQ in Five Points.
-Along the side of this building, you’ll find a piece called Five Points – 1948.
+Along the side of this building, you’ll find a piece called Five Points in 1948.
 Though the mural was painted in 1990, the image shows what Columbia’s original village neighborhood looked like in 1948.